-Article N^o 9, paragraph 1 of the Law N^o 003/2018 of 09/02/2018 establishing Rwanda FDA and determining its mission, organization and functioning mandates states that Rwanda FDA has the power to formulate regulations and guidelines for regulating the manufacture, import and export, distribution, sale and use of regulated products.
+Article 9, paragraph 1 of the Law N° 003/2018 of 09/02/2018 establishing Rwanda FDA and determining its mission, organization and functioning mandates states that Rwanda FDA has the power to formulate regulations and guidelines for regulating the manufacture, import and export, distribution, sale and use of regulated products.

-One of the means of regulating manufacture of pharmaceutical products is through compliance with Good Manufacturing Practice (GMP) requirements as laid down in these guidelines.

-These guidelines were also developed in accordance with Regulations N^o FDISM/FDIC/TRG/005 governing Good Manufacturing Practices for medical products.
+One of the means of regulating the manufacture of pharmaceutical products is through compliance with Good Manufacturing Practice (GMP) requirements as laid down in these Guidelines.
+The Guidelines were also developed in accordance with Regulations N° FDISM/FDIC/TRG/005 governing Good Manufacturing Practices for medical products.